Learning American Sign Language: Books, Media, and Classes

 This company specializes in the development of ASL-accessible computer software and other assistive technology products.

-Sign Media produces videotape and text materials on ASL and American Deaf culture.
-Its catalog is available: http://signmedia.com/info/cat.htm.
+Sign Media produces video and text materials on ASL and American Deaf culture.
+Catalog: http://signmedia.com/info/cat.htm.

 This company sells ASL texts and other books and resources about ASL and Deaf culture.